-My PCB does NOT currently include any relay switching as used by W6JL.
+My original PCB didn't include any relay switching as used by W6JL.
 (BUT see here Jan 2022)

 APRIL, 2019:- I have altered the PCB Gerber's a little, so that TWO boards can be made within the typical 100x100mm PCB size limit by the Chinese suppliers.
 Actual size of each board is 50 x 95mm.